 All buildings, structures and improvements within an approved PUD zoning district shall be established in strict compliance with the approved site plan, and any conditions of approval.
-GOLDEN TOWNSHIP ZONING ORDINANCE Page | 52 prepared by an architect, engineer, or other qualified professional certifying that all buildings, structures, and improvements have been constructed in compliance with approval granted.
+Following completion of construction buildings, structures and improvements, the applicant shall provide a statement, prepared by an architect, engineer, or other qualified professional certifying that all buildings, structures, and improvements have been constructed in compliance with approval granted.